 The story of New England Modernism is one of imagination, creativity and industriousness.
 It involves Russian royalty, a tragic suicide, old money with its power and influence, and more.

-New England Modernism: Revolutionary Architecture in the 20th Century" is a 6-part educational film series being developed by producers Jake Gorst and Tracey Rennie Gorst for global distribution through television and theatrical venues.
+New England Modernism: Revolutionary Architecture in the 20th Century" is an educational film being produced by Jake Gorst and Tracey Rennie Gorst for global distribution through television and theatrical venues.
 Architect Hicks Stone, son of Edward Durell Stone, is project consultant.
-It is slated for completion in 2024.

 $50,000 is a small amount compared to the overall budget (message us for more information about that).
-But we have been offered a matching grant of $50,000.
-So your donation doubles the moment you hit that submit button!
+However, every dollar counts.

 Mainspring Narrative Films is a not-for-profit 501(c)(3) public charity dedicated to the production of educational documentaries.

 For more information visit our website: Mainspring Narrative Films, Inc.